-With support from City Administration, B&A coordinated stakeholder meetings, public outreach, and information sessions on the ARP.
-The process was vetted by stakeholders - both City Administration and the Community Associations - to arrive at a reasonable process recognizing a limited timeline and budget to target numerous issues.
-Understanding that the Inglewood Ramsay ARP process has been underway for a number of years, feedback documented from previous engagement helped focus themes and topic areas for the most recent engagement.
+With support from The City's Administration, B&A coordinated stakeholder meetings, public outreach, and information sessions on the 2018 Draft ARP.
+The process was vetted by stakeholders - both The City's Administration and the Inglewood and Ramsay Community Associations - to arrive at a process that targets numerous issues within a limited timeline and budget.
+Understanding that the area redevelopment plan process for the Inglewood and Ramsay communities has been underway for a number of years, feedback documented from previous engagement was used to focus themes and topic areas for the engagement process.

-The pressure for growth, change, and redevelopment are significant in these historic communities.
-Understanding the diversity of opinions, detailed history, and complexity of the task, the goal for engagement is not consensus.
-Rather, B&A is committed to a transparent and professional process in formulating our recommendations.
-Our goal is to demonstrate clear rationale based on a balance of all stakeholder opinions, City policy and sound planning practice.
+The pressure for growth, change, and redevelopment is significant and given the diversity of opinions, detailed history, and the complexity of the issues, the goal for engagement is not consensus.
+Rather, B&A is committed to a transparent and professional process that will inform our recommendations.
+Our goal is to demonstrate clear rationale for our recommendations based on a balance of all stakeholder opinions, City policy and sound planning practice.